fontsource/fontsource/registry/README.md

 - `github` provenance can recover a missing source from an exact commit;
   `registry` provenance requires the source to be promoted to R2 first.
 - Distribution is reviewed registry state, not derived from legacy catalogs.
+- Taxonomy describes discovery and context.
+It does not select input behavior;
+  symbol interaction comes only from a catalog's explicit input modes.
 - If a Google Fonts family omits its license file, sync preserves the reviewed license text already committed for that family and fails when none exists.
 - Published variants are explicit relations, not weight/style cross-products.